fadstudy/moody/README.md

 Subjects can fill out a daily survey based around their mood.

 ### Log in with Facebook
-When subjects log in with Facebook, they give the application permission to, access their Facebook feed.
+When subjects log in with Facebook, they give the application permission to access their Facebook feed.
 Through this, we can collect data to analyse.

 ### Admin